wp-plugins/wp-live-chat-support/readme.txt

 = Free Version Features =

-	► WP Live Chat Support is a fully functional live chat plugin ► Initiate live chats with your visitors
+* WP Live Chat Support is a fully functional live chat plugin
+* Initiate live chats with your visitors
-	► Easy to use interface for both the admin and the visitor ► No advertising or links
+* Easy to use interface for both the admin and the visitor
+* Users can drag the live chat box around their page
+* No advertising or links
-	► No "Powered by" links on the live chat window
+* No "Powered by" links on the live chat window
-	► No monthly live chat subscriptions needed
+* No monthly live chat subscriptions needed

 = Pro Version Features =

-	► Initiate live chats with online visitors
+* Initiate live chats with online visitors
-	► Chat to more than one visitor at a time
+* Chat to more than one visitor at a time
-	► Access historical live chat records
+* Access historical live chat records
-	► Set up your user profile
+* Set up your user profile
-	► Add your company logo to the live chat window
+* Add your company logo to the live chat window
-	► Add your photo to the live chat window
+* Add your photo to the live chat window
-	► Edit all text fields
+* Edit all text fields
-	► World-class support
+* World-class support
-	► Fully customizable live chat experience
+* Fully customizable live chat experience

 Get the [WP Live Chat Support Pro Add-on](http://wp-livechat.com/purchase-pro/) for only $24.95 once off!